GoogleCloudPlatform/apigee-samples/cors/README.md

 ## Test CORS Proxy

 Now that our API proxy is deployed, let's enable the debugger so we can see requests as they come through:
-1. Click into the sample-cors proxy
+1. Navigate to the [Apigee homepage](https://apigee.google.com).
+Go to Develop > API Proxies and click into the sample-cors proxy
-2. Navigate to the debug section
+2. Navigate to the debug tab
 3. Choose to start a debug session for the currently deployed proxy version

 With the proxy debugger still running, call the sample CORS proxy from a cross origin client:
-1. Navigate to an online HTTP request service such as https://test-cors.org.
+1. Navigate to an online HTTP request service such as [test-cors.org](https://test-cors.org).
 The requests need to be sent from an online service and should not be sent from your local machine.
-2. From https://test-cors.org find the Remote URL field and enter in your proxy's URL, https://\[APIGEE_HOST\]/v1/samples/cors.
+2. From [test-cors.org](https://test-cors.org) find the Remote URL field and enter in your proxy's URL, https://\[APIGEE_HOST\]/v1/samples/cors.
 Leave all other fields at their default values
 3. Click the Send Request button and view the response.
 You should see 200 response, meaning our CORS policy is working as expected and our test was a success!
 4. Navigate to the Apigee debugger.
 You should see a 200 response there as well.